Eowalim/WeatherPercentage/README.md

 **/wp help** | *Gives the list of commands*
 **/wp actual** | *Gives the current percentage*
 **/wp percent value** | *Changes the value of the percentage which must be between 0 and 100.*

+## Support

+If you need to report a bug or want to suggest a new feature, you can [open an issue on GitHub](https://github.com/Eowalim/WeatherPercentage/issues/new/choose).